PramaLife have developed 55 Clubs, Groups and Activities across Bournemouth, Poole, Christchurch and East Dorset.

 At the heart of everything we do, our key aim is to see a world where no one is unfairly disadvantaged or excluded because of age or infirmity and where every person can enjoy life as they age.
 PramaLife is a Christian organisation, which gives us strength and a clear sense of direction, however most of the people who we employ, volunteer for us or we support are not Christian, however, we all share the same values; Inclusivity; Promoting a positive image of ageing; Provide high quality support; Learning and development; Partnership work; Integrity.

-TELEPHONE FREINDSHIP GROUPS
+TELEPHONE FRIENDSHIP GROUPS

 The Telephone Friendship Groups have been developed out of a desire to support people who may be feeling lonely and isolated, and to engender peer support within communities.
-Anyone can get involved in Telephone Friendship Groups, you don’t need internet access to take part.
+Anyone can get involved and you don’t need internet access to take part.
 It’s an opportunity to speak to other people on a regular basis and might lead to you making new friends or getting involved in new activities in the future.
 It is also a great volunteering opportunity,

 How do the calls work?

 Groups of up to six people will be brought together in the hour long calls for chats of a general nature, often replacing the face to face groups and clubs that existed before Covid-19.

 People can refer themselves, or be referred by an organisation that supports them.
 The calls are free for participants (assuming there are no special conditions from their own telephone service provider).

 The Good Neighbour Scheme is run by DBS checked volunteers who are able to help those with small one-off tasks they can no longer manage themselves.

 We are volunteers who can help older people with small one-off tasks they can no longer manage themselves.